The environmental benefits of electric vehicles come in many forms. These impacts are direct and indirect.

 - The emissions per km from driving electric is far less than driving petrol or diesel.
 This is true even when you consider the emissions from the power station.

-- EVs remove emissions from the air, saving pedestrians and cyclists from breathing in the dangerous gases.
+- EVs have zero tailpipe emissions, saving pedestrians and cyclists from breathing in the dangerous gases.

 The elimination of tailpipe emissions has a direct effect on our air quality.
 Even when emissions from Irish electricity generation are considered, the CO2 emissions from EVs are less than those from the cleanest petrol engines.